mvolkmann/blog/src/rust.md

 The `std::collections` namespace defines the following sequence types:

-- `Vec`: a resizable, ordered array of any kind of value where items can be efficiently added at the end
+- `Vec`: a resizable, ordered array of values of the same type where items can be efficiently adding and removing items at the end
-- `VecDeque`: like a `Vec`, but items can also be efficiently added at the beginning
+- `VecDeque`: like a `Vec`, but items can also be efficiently adding and removing items at the beginning
-- `LinkedList`: like a `Vec`, but it they can be efficiently split and appended
+- `LinkedList`: like a `VecDeque`, but can be efficiently split which enables efficiently adding and removing items in the middle

 The `std::collections` namespace defines the following map types:

-- `HashMap`: a collection of key/value pairs with efficient value lookup by key where keys and values can be any kind of value
+- `HashMap`: a collection of key/value pairs with efficient value lookup by key where keys and values can be any type
 - `BTreeMap`: like a `HashMap`, but sorted by key enabling efficient retrieval of values corresponding to the smallest key, largest key, closest key that is smaller or larger than some key value, or range of keys